-After collecting just a few Warhammer miniatures, I was stuck with a problem: how the heck was I going to transport all those models to the battlefield without breaking them or chipping my cool paint scheme?
+After collecting just a few Warhammer miniatures, I was stuck with a problem: how the heck does one go about transporting armies?
+Transporting all those models to the battlefield without breaking them or chipping my cool paint scheme was going to be hard!
 At first, I tried throwing them all in a shoebox with a bit of foam inside.
 That was certainly a cheap solution but did not really solve anything.

 So I set out to research all the possible options and I have found the very best.

 What is the best transporting solution for Warhammer armies?

 Overall there are two different solutions when it comes to transporting your Warhammer army: a magnetic or a foam solution.
 Both are viable and have their separate pros and cons, but the magnetic solution is by far the superior option if you look at the overall pros and cons.

 But what are the exact pros and cons of each solution?
 Why is a magnetic solution better?
 And how can you make or buy one?
 I will cover all of that in the article below.

 Age of Miniatures is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.